misaleh/CMSIS-DSP-PULPino/README.md

 Operations are performed on vectors of size 32.

-There is some  functions with opt and/ or fast versions, for example there is 4 funcions for convolution for q15 data type, which are:
+There is some functions with opt and/or fast keywords , for example there is 4 funcions for convolution for q15 data type, which are:

-Riscv_conv_q15
+- Riscv_conv_q15

-Riscv_conv_fast_q15
+- Riscv_conv_fast_q15

-Riscv_conv_opt_q15
+- Riscv_conv_opt_q15

-Riscv_conv_fast_opt_q15
+- Riscv_conv_fast_opt_q15

-Most of Fast and opt functions are available only for DSP extension(as in ARM).
+**Normal Functions**  withiut opt or fast keywords have slower implementation, use 64-bit accumulation to avoid wrap around.

 **Fast functions** uses a 32-bit accumulator (may overflow).